UltCombo/gulp-buster/README.md

 - Allows piping only modified files into gulp-buster, the other hashes are retrieved from the cache when generating the output file;
 - Deleted files' hashes are automatically cleaned on startup, as the hashes cache object starts empty on every startup.

 There are close to no cons, the only notable drawback is that all the to-be-busted files must be piped into gulp-buster (preferably at startup) before it generates the output file with all hashes that you'd expect.
-A feature to allow inputting an already-generated hashes file was considered in order to avoid having to pipe all the to-be-busted files at startup, but that seems to bring more cons than pros -- the auto-cleanup of deleted files' hashes would no longer happen, outdated hashes could stay in the output hashes file if the to-be-busted files were edited while gulp was not running, and finally it'd also be incompatible with currently planned features (output `transform` and `formatter`).
+A feature to allow inputting an already-generated hashes file was considered in order to avoid having to pipe all the to-be-busted files at startup, but that seems to bring more cons than pros -- the auto-cleanup of deleted files' hashes would no longer happen, outdated hashes could stay in the output hashes file if the to-be-busted files were edited while gulp was not running, and finally it'd also be incompatible with the `transform` and `formatter` features.

 ## Changelog